 - parent events, such as parents’ evenings

-- assemblies: The Assembly programme has a half-termly career-specific focus which, amongst others, involves a range of guest speakers
+- assemblies: The Assembly programme includes career-specific assemblies which, amongst others, involves a range of guest speakers

 - roles that students can play within the Academy, such as Global Youth School Ambassadors, Student Councillors or Sports Leaders.

-With students in Year 7 only we do not have statistics such as destinations at the end of Year 11.
+With students in Years 7 to 10 only we do not have statistics such as destinations at the end of Year 11.
 However, the academy will measure the success of its approach in the short term by securing feedback from providers/employers, students, parents and carers and by keeping records of attendance at events.

 An annual review

-of CEIAG is conducted by Mr Holmes.
-This will check on the quality of the work from this year and check on the appropriateness of the Year 8 provision.
-(Here we remember that the statutory guidance applies from Year 8 but in true Clapham style we have started a year earlier).
+of CEIAG is conducted by senior leaders.
+This will check on the quality of the work from this year and check on the appropriateness of the provision from Year 7 onwards.
 Moving forward, our careers strategy will be audited against statutory guidance, evidence on good practice and other relevant frameworks and will be updated accordingly.

 In the long-term destinations data alongside on-going evaluation forms, student surveys, focus groups and evidence of impact will all be used evaluate the effectiveness of our work.

 During whole academy monitoring we will also check on the quality of the links and delivery of careers work in different subjects.

 This policy statement sets out our arrangements for managing the access of providers to students at the Academy from year 8 through to year 13, for the purpose of giving them information on a wide range of education and training provider’s education both academic and vocational.
 This complies with the school’s legal obligations under Section 42B of the Education Act 1997.